macloo/python-beginners/web_scraping/README.md

     * [Finding elements that have a particular class](#finding-elements-that-have-a-particular-class)
     * [Finding all vs. finding one](#finding-all-vs-finding-one)
     * [Finding the contents of a particular attribute](#finding-the-contents-of-a-particular-attribute)

+See also, elsewhere in this repo:

+* [mitchell-ch3](https://github.com/macloo/python-beginners/tree/master/web_scraping/mitchell-ch3) &mdash; Mitchell chapter 3: More web scraping.
+This covers our third week's assigned reading.
+* [more-from-mitchell](https://github.com/macloo/python-beginners/tree/master/web_scraping/more-from-mitchell) &mdash;  More from Mitchell: Web scraping beyond the basics.
+This covers our fourth week's assigned reading.

 ## Setup for BeautifulSoup